SoulsCalibre/Win11Toolbars/README.md

 pip install -r requirements.txt
 ```

+Run `build_list_widget.bat` to compile `list_widget.pyw` into an exe file.
+You should see a folder named `list_widget` in the directory.

 ## Usage

 To use the script, run the following command in the terminal:

 `python create_shortcut.py [name] [folder]`

 `name`: The name of the toolbar.
+If not provided, the script will prompt for it.

 `folder`: The path of the folder to be added to the toolbar.
+If not provided, the script will prompt to select a folder using a GUI window.

 Alternatively, you can run the script without arguments and a prompt to type the name and select a folder will be available.